idvhs/idvhs.github.io/_portfolio/tableaupublic.markdown

 > **The Data Lab with Tableau software (Public Edition-Free)**:

-* Business Intelligence 101 (SSBI)
+* Business Intelligence 101-Tableau (SSBI)

+* The Power of Data Visualization

-* Tableau 101
+* Tableau 101 Demo

-* Connecting to data
+* Connecting to Data

 * Data Preparation

-* The logic of charts in Tableau
+* The Logic of Charts in Tableau

-* Upload charts on the facebook of data visualization [tableau public](https://public.tableau.com/en-us/s/)
+* Upload Charts on the Facebook of Data Visualization [tableau public](https://public.tableau.com/en-us/s/)

 <Br>

-> Hands-On Tableau Public: <a href="https://itsmecevi.github.io/tableaupublic/">Click here for curriculum</a>
+> Hands-On Tableau Public: <a href="https://itsmecevi.github.io/Tableau-Public/">Click here for curriculum</a>
 <Br>

 <img class="col one right" src="/img/tableau1.png" style="padding:25px">